Who Invented the Original, Corrugated Iron / Steel Roofing Style?

 In the popular imagination, “corrugated” metal roofs are often associated with rusting frontier store fronts, old barns, and dilapidated rural shacks.

 While it remains primarily a commercial roofing application, modern corrugated metal with its bevy of attractive colors, is finding its way onto more and more residential roofs.

 Standing seam roofs with their distinctive vertical panels still hold sway in residential construction and upscale commercial applications.
 They too, are available in dozens of standard colors, and roof colors can be customized as well.

 When looking at installation costs, begin with the complexity of the roof.
 Corrugated metal is the cheapest to apply and expect to pay anywhere from 100% to 200% more to install a standing seam roof.
-The disparity will be even greater, obviously, if a tear-off of the existing roof is not necessary to put up the corrugated metal roof.
+The pricing disparity will be even greater, if the tear-off of the existing roof is not necessary (when there is only one layer of existing roof covering) to install a corrugated metal roof.

 Metal roofs can also save on your monthly energy bills.
 The reflective surface sends the sun’s rays back into the atmosphere in the summer helping homeowners reduce their AC expenditures.

 Metal roofs are fabricated from recycled metals – as much as 40% for some materials.
 And when your metal roof is ready to come down – long after you are gone – it will go 100% into a futuristic recycling system.
 That is not a claim petroleum-based asphalt shingles can make.